diasMariana/diffusion-torch/README.md

 ### 🚧 Upcoming Features:
 - Gradient accumulation
 - DDIM sampling procedure
-- Evaluation metrics: **FID** and **Inception Score**
+- Evaluation metrics: FID and Inception Score

 ---

 ## ✏️ Environment Setup

-Assuming that you have python and cuda toolkit installed, to set up the project environment:
+Assuming that you have Python and CUDA Toolkit installed, to set up the project environment:

 **Linux**
 ```bash